How can we help you today?

 • Business permits and licenses: Renewing permits and paying industry dues can take a chunk out of your budget.

-• Office space and utilities: Aside from rent, you also have to cover electricity, internet, and maintenance.
+• Office space and utilities: In addition to rent, you also have to cover electricity, internet, and maintenance.

 • Equipment upkeep: Buying tools and technology is one thing, but repairs and upgrades can cost even more.